 A: Yes.
 You are required to keep records of the contact hours (time you spend instructing your student) and days you homeschool your student.
 You also need to keep records of what curriculum is used for each student for each year.
 A planning book that helps record the assignments completed each day by your student is the best way to document and track your student’s progress.

 Q: Does L.E.A.P. offer testing?

-A: Yes, we offer the ITBS tests in the spring for grades 3, 5, 7, 9 and 11.
-The cost for ITBS testing at L.E.A.P. is $20 per student.
+A: Yes, we offer the IOWA tests in the spring.
 Per the Colorado Homeschool Law, students in odd grades, starting with 3rd grade, may either take a nationally accredited exam (CSAP doesn’t count because it isn’t nationally accredited), be under an umbrella school, or have a certified teacher evaluate your child to determine that they are making sufficient progress.
-It is the homeschool teacher's responsibility to send the test results to the school district where the parent has turned in their intent to homeschool form.
+It is the homeschool teacher's responsibility to send the test results to the child's local school district.

 Q: Can a student expelled from any other school, public or private, attend the L.E.A.P.program?

-A: According to Thompson School District policy, no expelled student may attend the L.E.A.P.program.
+A: No expelled student may attend the L.E.A.P. program.

 Q: Why do I need to provide a copy of my student’s birth certificate?

 A: Our desire is to give proper school credit to the proper student.
 Many cases have been cited in which a nickname was used in an official school record.
 Later, as an adult, this has caused difficulties in verifying transcripts belong to the proper student.
 With a copy of the birth certificate, we are certain to enroll your student with the correct name and hopefully, help avoid any issues in the future.